Sammckay12/dummy_proj/README.md

 ## Notes

 Break down as granular as possible.
 Estimate times.
+Mostly we work full stack.